ganeshutah/Jove/README.md

  _Automata and Computability: Programmer's Perspective_

-The code collection is called "Jove" which the reader may recognize as another name for planet Jupiter.
+The code collection is called "Jove" (which the reader may recognize as another name for planet Jupiter).
+We will refer to the software offering as a whole as "Jove notebooks" but sometimes also as Jupyter notebooks (when referring to the individual notebooks).

 Jove is a collection of Jupyter notebooks illustrating many
 principles: